uusernames/File-Organizer-Automation/README.md

 # file-organizer
+AHK program automation.
-Organizes file from size, alphabetically, and backup into zip.
+Organizes files in folder by size, alphabetically, and backup into zip.